bobjflong/yesod-csp/readme.md

 ```

 will ensure that a `Content-Security-Policy: script-src 'self'; style-src https: 'self'` header is set.
 In this example we only want to load scripts from our own domain, and we only want styles that come from our domain or over https.

+This is a work in progress, not battle-hardened!
+Use with caution and confirm you're getting the results you need.